AP Explains: Malaysia political upheaval as leader resigns

 WHAT HAPPENED?

-The political drama unraveled Sunday as Mahathir’s supporters in the four-party Alliance of Hope and opposition parties began a series of maneuvers to take over the government and block his named successor, Anwar Ibrahim, from the top job.
-Several of the leaders had an audience with Malaysia’s King Sultan Abdullah Sultan Ahmad Shah in a bid to seek his backing, but an announcement that was supposed to take place didn’t pan out.
+The political drama unraveled Sunday as Mahathir’s supporters in the four-party Alliance of Hope and opposition parties began maneuvers to take over the government and block his named successor, Anwar Ibrahim, from the top job.
+Several of the leaders had an audience with Malaysia’s King Sultan Abdullah Sultan Ahmad Shah in a bid to seek his backing, but an announcement didn’t pan out.

-In a stunning turn of events Monday, Mahathir’s Bersatu party announced that it was pulling out of the alliance along with 11 lawmakers from Anwar’s party, depriving the alliance of its majority rule.
+In a stunning turn of events Monday, Mahathir’s Bersatu party pulled out of the alliance along with 11 lawmakers from Anwar’s party, depriving the alliance of its majority rule.
 Minutes later, Mahathir dropped the bombshell that he was resigning as both prime minister and Bersatu chairman.
 Sultan Abdullah accepted the resignation and dissolved the Cabinet, but reappointed Mahathir as interim leader until a new government is formed.
 So Mahathir got his job back, but everyone else lost theirs.

 WHO IS INVOLVED?